mereacre/radius-monitor/README.md

 ```

 ### ```messageCallback```
-The callback function ```messageCallback``` is invoked when the RADIUS server receives a message from the client.
+The async callback function ```messageCallback``` is invoked when the RADIUS server receives a message from the client.

 The function ```messageCallback``` accept as input the address and the port of the client, and the RADIUS packet that was received (described above).